sazzer/cpp-build-systems/README.md

   * Please try to add new lines instead of editing the existing one since this will help make merges easier to manage
 * Update the README in the branch with any extra information that is needed, such as how to run the build.
   * Feel free to add credit to the README file as well if you so wish

+# Build Instructions

+The Autotools system needs to be bootstrapped by first executing:

+    $ autoreconf --install --force --verbose

+From inside the build directory.
+At this point the build can proceed like normal by executing:

+    $ ./configure
+    $ make
+    $ make check